 You may not need all of these elements, but the first three are essential for smooth operations.
 Tracks can be arranged in many ways to fit the space you have available.
-But before you start laying out a plan, there are some important questions you need to ask.
+Before you start laying out a plan, there are some important questions you need to ask.

-- How many arrival/departure tracks are necessary: Most yards will need at least two tracks for arrival and departure.
-This allows multiple functions to happen without holding up the mainline or the classification operations.
+Most yards will need at least two tracks for arrival and departure.
+This allows multiple functions to happen without holding up the mainline or classification operations.
 Larger yards may require more.
 Arrival / Departure tracks should be as long as the longest train you plan to classify.
 You can combine arrival and departure in one area, or provide separate yards for each.
 On a hump yard, the arrival yard typically adjoins the classification yard and can double as the yard lead.

-- Powered or Manual Turnouts: You can save a lot of cost by operating all of your turnouts manually.
+You can save a lot on costs by operating all of your turnouts manually.
 Switch motors allow you to line a track with the push of a button, however.
 If you are using manual turnouts, the design of the ladder becomes more important.
 Make sure you can still reach all of the turnouts without reaching over trains on neighboring tracks.
 Let the size and complexity of your operations and personal preference be your ultimate guide.

 Remember that even though they all do the same basic function, no two model or prototype yards are ever the same.
+There is no right or wrong way to build a yard.
+You have to build the right yard for you.
 The trick is to figure out how to arrange everything you want in the footprint available.
 Once you know how long and how many tracks you need, it is often easiest to play around with an assortment of turnouts to design a ladder that makes the most of your space.

 Additional elements like servicing facilities, caboose tracks, etc. also need to be worked into the plan.
 Some of these can consume significant space of their own, but most can be manipulated into odd footprints much easier than the freight yards.
 Keeping some perspective is important.
 A yard that holds only thirty cars probably doesn't need a fifteen-stall roundhouse.